Theo Janssen: Twente

 In mid-April 2008 FC Twente announcing the signing Janssen for the upcoming season on a contract until 2012.
 The transfer fee was approximately worth €1.5 million.

-In November 2009 Janssen was suspended by Twente for two months, after a drunk-driving accident.
+In November 2009 Janssen was suspended by Twente for two months, after a drunk-driving crash.
 One of his passengers, former professional goalkeeper Kevin Moeliker, ended up in hospital where he was kept in a coma for several days.
-He lost one of his ears in the accident.
-Moeliker later recovered, but in 2017 it was revealed that he suffered lasting brain damage from the accident, albeit still being able to function and work.
+He lost one of his ears in the crash.
+Moeliker later recovered, but in 2017 it was revealed that he suffered lasting brain damage from the crash, albeit still being able to function and work.
 Janssen won the Eredivisie that year with FC Twente.

 In the 2010–11 season Janssen had his best season up to that point.
 He won the Johan Cruijff Schaal and the KNVB Cup with Twente.
 He scored 20 goals in 46 appearances, which made him club top scorer, among them some important goals for Twente like against Inter Milan, Werder Bremen, Ajax and PSV.
 He was also voted best player of the Eredivisie of the season 2010–11.